-The Systems Manager (Director of Operations) is to be responsible for the smooth running of the suite of SIMS programmes.
+The Systems Manager (Information Systems Manager) is to be responsible for the smooth running of the suite of SIMS programmes.
 To effectively manage the system but not to be responsible for its day to day application and use.

 The named person will have a broad knowledge of the module and be responsible for its application and use: